Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Methodology

 The key advantage of the MoE framework lies in its sparse activation mechanism, which dramatically reduces computational costs while maintaining model capacity.
 Typically, sparse MoE employs a top-$k$ routing strategy where only the most relevant $k$ experts are activated for each input.
 For example, we set $k=1$ in our current implementation, thus the router selects the one most relevant expert per input token, ensuring that the rest $n-1$ experts remain completely dormant during model inference.
 With this feature of sparse activation, the computational cost of the MoE model, despite having a large pool of experts $\{E_1, \dots,E_n\}$, scales only with the size of a single expert rather than the entire ensemble.
 Consequently, the inference cost remains nearly constant regardless of the total number of experts, enabling the deployment of extremely large-scale models with billions or even trillions of parameters with relatively low computational requirements \citep{shazeer2017sparse_gating,Fedus2022MoE}.

 While the generic MoE offers a path toward modular turbulence modelling, applying it to industrial CFD requires a capability that standard architectures lack, \emph{i.e.} continual learning.
-A truly generalizable turbulence model must be able to assimilate new flow physics (e.g., transitioning from simple shear flows to complex corner separations) without ``forgetting'' previously learned regimes.
-However, standard MLP-based routers in figure~\ref{fig:MoE} are highly susceptible to catastrophic forgetting \citep{french1999catastrophic}, as updating the weights to accommodate a new flow regime often degrades the classification accuracy for existing ones.
+A truly generalisable turbulence model must be able to assimilate new flow physics (e.g., transitioning from simple shear flows to complex corner separations) without ''forgetting'' previously learned regimes.
+However, standard MLP-based routers in figure~\ref{fig:MoE} are highly susceptible to catastrophic forgetting \citep{french1999catastrophic}, as updating the weights to accommodate a new flow regime often degrades the classification accuracy for existing ones, highlighting the urgent need to extend the framework with continual learning capability.